 Admission and program requirements are subject to change.

-- High school transcripts with proof of graduation or GED certificate on file in LLCC Admission/Records/Registration.
+- Have high school transcripts with proof of graduation or GED certificate on file in LLCC Admission/Records/Registration.

 - Attend an information session given by the surgical technology director, or complete the online information session.

-- ACT composite of 19 or higher, or SAT total score of 980, or achieve an overall score of proficient on the TEAS test.
+- Have a composite ACT score of 19 or higher, or SAT total scores of 980, or achieve an overall score of proficient on the TEAS test.
 ACT/SAT/TEAS waived if student has bachelor's degree or higher.

 - Demonstrate placement out of MAT 082.

 - Complete HLT 109 (medical terminology) with a grade of "C" or better before admission.

 - Have a GPA of 2.5 or better for all previous college courses.

 - Have official transcripts from all colleges ever attended evaluated by LLCC Admission/Records/Registration.
 Students who do not or delay doing this may jeopardize their ability to apply to, be accepted to or remain enrolled in a health professions program at LLCC.

 - Submit the surgical technology application with the assistance of an LLCC student success coach.